Dee68/milestone_project3/README.md

 ## ACKNOWLEDGEMENTS
-- My mentor for his extraordinary insight, constructive criticism, encouragement, and continuous vital feedback.
+- My mentor Jack Wachira for his extraordinary insight, constructive criticism, encouragement, and continuous vital feedback.
 - My code institute facilitator Irene Neveile for keeping up with my schedules.
 - Friends and colleagues that helped in testing the application.